borason/performer/doc/manual/UserManual.md

   - `...`
 - `SETTINGS.DAT`

-where `001.PRO` is the first project slot, `002.SCA` is the second user scale slot and `SETTINGS.DAT` is the backup of the global settings (also stored in on-chip flash memory).
+where `001.PRO` is the first project slot, `002.SCA` is the second user scale slot and `SETTINGS.DAT` is the backup of the system settings (also stored in on-chip flash memory).

 The reason for using a slot system rather than traditional filenames is in order to allow for a smooth user experience while preserving the limited resources on the system.